-1. Russell Creek (including tributaries and adjacent marshlands), from its headwaters to Shellfish Management Area 13 - 2019 Annual Update / Page 13

-- the boundary of SFMA 13 at Highway 174. - 2.
+- 1. Russell Creek (including tributaries and adjacent marshlands), from its headwaters to the boundary of SFMA 13 at Highway 174. - 2.
 Shingle Creek and Milton Creeks (including tributaries and adjacent marshlands) from their mouth at St. Pierre to the headwaters of both creeks. - 3.
 Sandy Creek (including tributaries and adjacent marshlands), from its headwaters to its confluence with Fishing Creek at Station 13-05. - 4.
 Scott Creek (including tributaries and adjacent marshlands), from Station 13-01 at The Mound to Highway 174. - 5.
 Big Bay Creek (including tributaries and adjacent marshlands), from Station 13-01 to Station 13-10 in Fishing Creek. - 6.
 Fishing Creek (including tributaries and adjacent marshlands), from headwaters to Station 13-04 at Peters Point. - 7.
 Store Creek (including tributaries and adjacent marshlands), from headwaters to confluence with St Pierre Creek. - 8.
-St. Pierre Creek (including tributaries and adjacent marshlands), from its headwaters to the confluence of the South Edisto River. - 9.
-Scott Creek from SC Highway 174 to the Atlantic Ocean at Jeremy Inlet, including 13-23. - 10.
-All marshlands and tidal creeks between Stations 13-22 and 13-24 including Frampton Inlet Creek to the confluence of Frampton Inlet with the Atlantic Ocean. - 11.
-Bailey Creek (including tributaries and adjacent marshlands), from its confluence with St. Pierre Creek near Station 13-29, past its confluence with the South Edisto River to Station 13-31A. - 12.
-South Edisto River at the Northern confluence of Alligator Creek (station 13-20), continuing down-stream to sample 13-08, at the Fenwick Cut.
+Scott Creek from SC Highway 174 to the Atlantic Ocean at Jeremy Inlet, including 13-23. - 9.
+All marshlands and tidal creeks between Stations 13-22 and 13-24 including Frampton Inlet Creek to the confluence of Frampton Inlet with the Atlantic Ocean. - 10.
+Bailey Creek (including tributaries and adjacent marshlands), from its confluence with St. Pierre Creek near Station 13-29, past its confluence with the South Edisto River to Station 13-30.